Mirai-Team/mirai-project/NORMS.md

 **If possible, one line per comment commit (not too much features in one time)**

-MiraiProject git workflow is based on [SFML Git Workflow](http://www.sfml-dev.org/workflow.php).
+Mirai Project git workflow is based on [SFML Git Workflow](http://www.sfml-dev.org/workflow.php).
 + Create a branch `feature/feature_name`, `bugfix/name` or `enhancement/name` for every new features, bugfix or enhancement.
 + Create a pull request to merge into master or another branch if necessary.
 + Pull requests are reviewed and tested before being merged.